 As the public sector relies on public funding to make decisions, they are required to ensure their financial decisions are made respectfully, encourage free and open competition, achieve best value for money, and ultimately benefit the public.

-- The public sector wants to award work to SMEs – the UK Government aims to award 33% of all public contracts to SMEs, which make up 99% of all UK businesses and are vital to the economy.
-To help make this possible, policies have been introduced which allow buyers to prioritise SMEs even further.
+The UK Government aims to award 33% of all public contracts to SMEs, which make up 99% of all UK businesses.
+To help make this possible, policies were introduced allowing buyers to prioritise smaller businesses by creating SME-only contracts.

-- 30 day payment period – all invoices for contracted work must be processed by public bodies within 30 days of receiving them, ensuring businesses get paid promptly.
+All invoices for contracted work must be processed by public bodies within 30 days of receiving them, ensuring businesses like yours get paid promptly.
 Lengthy payment periods can be an issue within the private sector, where larger businesses can dictate when they issue payment.

-- Transparent Tendering process – nothing is hidden in public procurement, decisions made are transparent, and suppliers will receive feedback if they did not win a contract.
+Nothing is hidden in public procurement.
+All supplies receive the same information, award criteria is shared upfront, and suppliers will receive feedback if they did not win a contract.
 Private buyers do not have to make their processes public, and have no obligations to provide feedback to suppliers.

-- Most Economically Advantageous Tenders (MEAT) – is the chosen method of proposal assessment, meaning contract awards are not just based on price, and consider the wider aspects of tender submissions.
-Social Value is a major consideration in contract awards, and with the Procurement Policy Note – Taking Account of Social Value in the Award of Central Government Contracts, five key themes have been highlighted for central government contracts: COVID-19 recovery, tackling economic inequality, fighting climate change, equal opportunity, and wellbeing.
+MEAT is the chosen method of proposal assessment, meaning contract awards are not just based on price, and consider the wider aspects of tender submissions.
+Social Value is a major consideration in contract awards, and with the Procurement Policy Note – Taking Account of Social Value in the Award of Central Government Contracts, five key themes were highlighted for central government contracts: COVID-19 recovery, tackling economic inequality, fighting climate change, equal opportunity, and wellbeing.

 Over 50,000 contracts are published each year by the UK public sector, many of these contracts require multiple suppliers and generate revenue over several years.
 Of these opportunities, 70% are Low-value tenders, meaning the market is very accessible for SME’s.